akuklev/akuklev.github.io/verse.md

 `Discernible` the negation of its identity types are surveyable, or `Discrete` if both (i.e. its identity types are decidable).
 Let us denote partial functions by `X ⇀ Y`.

-We conjecture that the following three rules are compatible with our theory without compromising computational properties:
+Following https://arxiv.org/abs/1804.00427, we conjecture that the following three rules are compatible with our theory without compromising computational properties:

 **Closed-form inhabitants of equatable types are formally subcountable:**
 ```kotlin